 Accenture’s support for the Trust also extends beyond financial; the company offers professional pro bono support such as the design and production of awareness and fundraising materials as well as providing staff secondment and has helped deliver skills training to The Trust staff, Carers’ Centres and carers.

-During her visit, Her Royal Highness spoke to staff about the difficulties of getting carers back into the workplace and praised Accenture for helping to deliver training to carers locally.
+During a visit to Accenture offices, Her Royal Highness The Princess Royal spoke to staff about the difficulties of getting carers back into the workplace and praised Accenture for helping to deliver training to carers locally.
 She said it was an example of how businesses can work effectively with the voluntary sector to help give people the skills they need to succeed.

 Accenture is very focused on building skills in the community and through their Skills to Succeed corporate citizenship programme aim to build many more economically viable skills in our local communities.